gallorob/gym-tablut/README.md

 # gym-tablut

 The TablutEnv is an [OpenAI gym](https://gym.openai.com/) environment for reinforcement learning.
-In particular, it implements the two-players, asymmetric, turn-based board game of Tablut, a variant of the popular game [Hnefatafl](https://en.wikipedia.org/wiki/Tafl_games).
+In particular, it implements the two-players, asymmetric, turn-based zero-sum board game of Tablut, a variant of the popular game [Hnefatafl](https://en.wikipedia.org/wiki/Tafl_games).

+## The Game
-## The board
+### The board
 The board appears as follows:

 ![The board](gym_tablut/docs/board.png?raw=True)